WordPress/gutenberg/docs/rfc/block-registration.md

 }
 ```

-in PHP it gets transformed on the fly to code close to:
+In PHP, it is transformed at runtime to code roughly equivalent to:

 ```php
 $metadata = array(